mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Creates a fresh client configuration file `~/.stool.yaml` or reports an error if it already exists.
+Creates a fresh client configuration file or reports an error if it already exists.
+The client configuration file is configured with the `SC_YAML` environment variable, it defaults to `~/.sc.yaml`

 ### stool-server